indeedeng/vowpal-wabbit-java/README.md

 mvn clean install
 ```

-Build c++ binary
+Build C++ binary
 ----------------

-Notice that we distribute already built c++ binaries together with the code.
+Notice that we distribute already built C++ binaries together with the code.
 Please, refer [build-jni/README.md](build-jni/README.md) for instructions if you want to rebuild them.

 Dependencies